socc-io/Hawki/README.md

 # Hawki

 Hawki is the framework system for indoor positioning service.
-Hawki allows you to find where you are in the builing or subway or basement by using your wifi-enabled device such as android, iphone, etc. Indoor positioning technology will use in a variety of ways including IOT, Indoor-navigation.
+Indoor positioning technology will use in a variety of ways including IOT, Indoor-navigation.
+Hawki allows you to find where you are in the building or subway by using your wifi-enabled device such as android, iphone, etc.

 Simply, Hawki provide whole systems for indoor positioning that include Server-side, Client-side, Predicting model

 Hawki system is built on three main components,

-1. Server
+  1. Server : Mediating between Predictor and client.
+Built with Flask (python)
-2. Predictors (server)
+  2. Client Application : Collect wifi rssi map, show position on the map.
+Android >= 6.0, iPhone(Not-Implemented)
-3. Client Application
+  3. Predictors (server) : Predicting user's position in the building.
+Built with Scikit, Pytrain

 # Quick start